The Horn waterfall

 What does this mean for your visit?

-Flow is about average for this time of year.
+The water is flowing much higher than usual, expect an impressive display.
 Water temperature is a refreshing 61 degrees F, good for a quick swim.

 About This Gauge